glawr0/k8s-experiments/002-deploy-web-app/README.md

 # 002-deploy-web-app

+## Module Overview
 This module will deploy the container we created in module 001.
 We will use Kubernetes (k8s for short), a production-grade industry standard container orchestration tool.

 k8s provides some powerful features, like automated application rollouts, self-healing and scaling.

 In this module we'll deploy the container as-is.
 This will serve traffic over HTTP running on port 8080.
 In subsequent modules, we'll utilize k8s features and patterns to make the application production-ready.

+First, let's get up to speed with some basic k8s terminology.

+## k8s Terminology

+* Cluster - A k8s cluster consists of both a Controler Plane and atleast one Worker Node
+* Control Plane - The Control Plane is the management interface for k8s Cluster.
+It is responsible for the management of containers.
+* Node - A node is a machine which runs application workloads.
+* Pod - A Pod contains one or more application containers which are co-located.
+Pods are logically isolated from one another, however containers within a pod share network and storage resources.
+A Pod is typically created by a Workload Resource, such as a Deployment.
+Pods can be replicated for resiliency by using ReplicaSets.
+* ReplicaSets - A ReplicaSet ensures that the desired number of Pods is running for a particular application.
+* Deployment - A Deployment defines how an application is deployed to the underlying Pod or ReplicaSet.
+* Service - A Service is an abstraction used to provide load-balanced network access to a set of Pods.

 ## Pre-Requisites